MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pcw_callback.md

 The callback is responsible for generating `Name` and `Id` values for the counterset instances.

 - Instance `Id` values MUST be stable over time (the same logical instance should use the same `Id` value for all invocations of the callback), should be unique (e.g. do not simply use 0 for all instances), and should be less than 0xFFFFFFFE (do not use `PCW_ANY_INSTANCE_ID` for any instances).
 Ideally, the instance `Id` should be meaningful (e.g. a Process counterset might use a PID as the `Id`) instead of arbitrary (e.g. a sequence number).
 - Instance `Name` values MUST be stable over time (the same logical instance should use the same `Name` value for all invocations of the callback) and MUST be unique.
 If the counterset supports multiple instances, the instance `Name` should not be blank.
 String matching is done using a case-insensitive comparison, so `Name` values should not differ only by case.
-(Uniqueness is not verified or enforced by Windows, but non-unique instance names will cause problems for consumers of the counterset.)

 When handling `PcwCallbackCollectData` requests, a basic callback implementation will simply invoke [PcwAddInstance](nf-wdm-pcwaddinstance.md) (or the CTRPP-generated Add function, which invokes `PcwAddInstance`) once for each counterset instance.
 The following optimizations may be used in more advanced implementations as needed:

 - If `Info->CollectData.CounterMask != (UINT64)-1` then the consumer does not need all of the counters in the counterset, so the callback may optimize data collection by leaving the corresponding values as 0 in the data block provided to `PcwAddInstance`.
 - If `Info->CollectData.InstanceId != PCW_ANY_INSTANCE_ID` then the consumer only wants data about instances with an `InstanceId` equal to `CollectData.InstanceId`.
 The callback may optimize data collection by skipping the call to `PcwAddInstance` for instances with non-matching `InstanceId`.
 - If `Info->CollectData.InstanceMask != "*"` then the consumer only wants data about instances with an `InstanceName` that matches the wildcard pattern of `CollectData.InstanceMask`.
 The callback may optimize data collection by skipping the call to `PcwAddInstance` for instances with non-matching `InstanceName`.
-(Note that wildcard matching is hard to implement correctly, so this optimization is recommended only when instance data collection is very expensive.)
+Wildcard matching is hard to implement correctly, so this optimization is recommended only when instance data collection is very expensive.

 In most cases, the callback implementation for a `PcwCallbackEnumerateInstances` request will be identical to the implementation for a `PcwCallbackCollectData`.
 The callback may optionally optimize data collection by omitting the actual counter data in the call to `PcwAddInstance` (i.e. by passing 0 and NULL for the `Count` and `Data` parameters).